 The Department hosts a regular weekly colloquium series featuring speakers from academia and industry.
-During Fall 2017, the colloquia will take place on Thursdays at 3 pm in BIOS 335.
+During Spring 2018, the colloquia will take place on Thursdays at 3 pm in BIOS 335.
 Refreshments are served first and talks will begin at 3:15 pm.

 This week's colloquium